nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ### 4.2 X-Road Security Server  Toolkit commands

+* Access rightss: All commands require at least the role XROAD_SYSTEM_ADMINISTRATOR.

 #### 4.2.1 Creating admin user command

 X-Road admin user can be created with